Ultimate Year-by-Year GRE Prep Guide for College Students

 If you need testing accommodations - like extra time - go to the GRE's website to learn how to apply.
 Do this sooner rather than later.

 The verbal and writing sections are all about precise technique.
 This is where you get the most bang for your buck in the short term if you hire a tutor or take a class.
 Keep studying that vocab!
+I have a complete GRE verbal video course here, and a bunch of free videos on YouTube.

 The math sections are all about practice - this DOES take a long time for most people.
 A tutor or class can help, but most progress will come from you doing lots and lots of math problems.